-After finishing, the pentathlete must stay in the water, in the assigned lane, until the Referee has given permission to leave the water by using a whistle and hand sign.

-- i) The pentathlete is not allowed to leave the water by the front side. - ii) The pentathlete is not allowed to leave the swimming line before the Referee's command. - iii) As soon as the last heat is over, the Referee blows the whistle and the pentathletes must exit the pool.
+- i) After finishing, the pentathlete must stay in the water, in their assigned lane, until the Referee has given permission to leave the water by using a whistle and hand sign. - ii) The Pentathlete is not allowed to leave the water by the front side. - iii) The Pentathlete is not allowed to leave the swimming line before the Referee's command. - iv) As soon as the last heat is over, the Referee blows the whistle and the pentathletes must exit the pool.
 The Referee can then confirm that the competition is finished and gives permission for the pool to be open to all pentathletes.